808 North Broadway, Pittsburg

 This must taste local grill has been serving the area since the 1940’s.
-Offering a unique set up with the grill out front allows customers a rape opportunity to visit with the cook and see their food being prepared.
+Offering a unique set up with the grill out front allows customers a rare opportunity to visit with the cook and see their food being prepared.

 498 East K-47, Girard